-Send instructions in advance - Whatever platform you are using, think about sending links out to simple joining instructions and tips on what to expect.
-You might also want to offer a ‘trial’ run for people who are new to this way of using technology.
-Don’t assume everyone has done an online video session before.
+Send instructions in advance - Whatever platform you are using, think about sending key information out (such as) simple joining instructions and tips on what to expect and how to interact with your event invitations/booking confirmation.
+You might also want to offer a ‘trial’ run for people who are new to this way of using technology, (either inviting them to join you on the platform directly before the session or at another time ahead of the day).
+Don’t assume everyone has done online video call sessions before.

 Offer an informal chat in small groups beforehand - Joining a large group can be intimidating online, just the same as it would be in person.
-You can use break out rooms to give participants the chance to meet a few new people ahead of beginning your actual meeting/event.
-If you have confident, returning participants ask them to help run a break out room, and use your leaders to facilitate others.
+You can use break out rooms on zoom and MS Teams to give participants the chance to meet a few new people ahead of beginning your actual meeting/event.
+If you have confident, returning participants, ask them to help facilitate a break out room, and use your leaders to facilitate others.

-Outline the plan or agenda and explain what to expect – At the start of your activity let participants know the plan for the session, when any breaks will be, and what your general expectations are for things like camera use, mute or not etc. Demonstrate some key actions/functions for participants if you feel some are new to online platforms.
+Outline the plan or agenda and explain what to expect – At the start of your activity let participants know the plan for the session, when any breaks will be, and what your general expectations are for things like camera use, having mute on/off etc. Demonstrate some key actions/functions for participants if you feel some are new to online platforms.